Energy Efficient Resource Allocation for Hybrid Services with Future Channel Gains: System Model and QoS requirements

-Since the key factor that determines the experience of a user requesting VoD service is playback interruption, we consider the queue in the buffer at each user.
-We assume that the video segments to be played within the prediction window are available at the BS\cite{Hatem2014EE,Tarik2013Follow,Apollinaire2016ICC}.
-The queueing model for VoD services is shown in Fig. \ref{fig:MUqueue}. $R^m_i$ is the amount of data played at the $m$th user in the $i$th frame, which is given when a certain quality level of the video is chosen by the user (e.g., high definition video).
+Since the key factor that determines the experience of a user requesting a VoD service is playback interruption, we consider the queue in the buffer at each user.
+We assume that the video segments to be played within the prediction window are available at the BS as in \cite{Hatem2014EE,Ramy2017TWC,Apollinaire2016ICC}.
+The queueing model for VoD service is shown in Fig. \ref{fig:MUqueue}, where $R^m_i$ is the amount of data played at the $m$th user in the $i$th frame.
+The value of $R^m_i$ is given when a certain quality level of the video is chosen by the user (e.g., high definition video).
 The amount of data that can be transmitted to the $m$th user during the $i$th frame is given by ${S^m_i} = \tau\sum\limits_{j = 1}^{{N_S}} {{s^m_{ij}}}$.

-Denote the duration of each video segment as $T_{seg}$, which is determined by the video sources and does not depend on the mobility of users.
-For notational simplicity and without loss of generality, we set $T_{seg} = \Delta T$.
+Denote the duration of each video segment as $T_{seg}$.
+Without loss of generality, we set $T_{seg} = \Delta T$ for notational simplicity.
 Then, there are $N_L$ video segments in a prediction window.
-Assume that the buffer size is larger than the size of $N_L$ video segments, which is reasonable for smart phones since storage devices are cheap nowadays.
-This assumption will be removed in Section V, where we design a policy that is aware of limited buffer size.
+Assume that the buffer size is larger than the size of $N_L$ video segments.
+This is reasonable for smartphones since storage devices are cheap nowadays.
+The assumption will be removed in Section IV, where we design a heuristic policy that is aware of limited buffer size.

-To guarantee the requested video quality, each video segment should be delivered to the user before it is played.
-Then, the QoS requirement of the VoD services can be reflected by the following constraint \cite{Hatem2014EE},
+To avoid stalling during playback, each video segment should be delivered to {a VoD} user before the {segment} is played.
+Then, the QoS required by the VoD user can be reflected by the following constraint \cite{Hatem2014EE},

 where ${Q^m_0} = {R^m_1} $ is the initial queue length and ${R^m_{N_L+1}}$ is the number of bits in the first video segment to be played in the next prediction window.
-In other words, the first video segment to be played in a prediction window has been conveyed to the user in the previous prediction window.
-Hence, no interruption occurs between the adjacent prediction windows.
+Hence, no interruption occurs between the adjacent prediction windows.\footnote{At the beginning of the first prediction window, the user only needs to download the video segment played in the first frame.
+This will not lead to long waiting time at the beginning of the service.} {Scalable video coding (SVC) is used to encode videos, i.e., each video segment is encoded into one base layer and multiple enhancement layers\cite{Patrick2012Video}.
+When the channel quality is not good such that the data rate cannot satisfy the requirement in \eqref{eq:play}, we can reduce the value of $R^m_i$ by not transmitting some enhancement layers.
+In this way, we can reduce the stalling probability at the cost of sacrificing the definition of the video.}